Black Friday Email Marketing: Strategy & Tips

 Black Friday email creation doesn’t have to be a tedious task.
 So if you want to target your Black Friday shoppers with personalized messages and offers tailored to their needs, you need to use the power of marketing automation.

 This powerful feature is perfect for setting up sequences that will be delivered to the right person at the right moment.
 To use it, you will need an advanced email marketing automation service to equip you with a workflow builder, triggers, and pre-made recipes.

 Some of the most popular sequences you can use to power up your Black Friday email strategy include:

-- Website engagement messages: Target shoppers with an exclusive deal after checking specific pages and products on your website.
+- Website engagement messages: Target shoppers with a VIP deal after checking specific pages and products on your website.

 - Upsell/Cross-sell sequences: When customers buy from your online store, you can target them with additional Black Friday deals on relevant items.
 This way, you can engage your one-time shoppers and motivate them to buy more.